HaywardPeirce/Pi-Web-Status-Display/README.md

 ~~Make sure to replace `/home/pi/ping_calculations.py` with the full location and name of the `ping_calculations.py` file~~

+1. Clone this repo into the home directory on the pi
+2. Run setup.sh: `bash setup.sh`
+3. update the `config.ini` file to include the details of your specific setup
+4. reboot

 ### Resources
 THe main reference for this project was the Adafruit LCD guide: https://learn.adafruit.com/drive-a-16x2-lcd-directly-with-a-raspberry-pi/overview